Trusts, tax & estate planning

 If the trust is an IPDI then it is looked through for the purposes of Inheritance Tax and the assets are currently treated for the purposes of that tax as if they belonged to the beneficiary entitled to enjoy them.
 Otherwise, there may be exit charges when distributions are made and a charge to Inheritance Tax at each 10-year anniversary, at the same rates as for lifetime trusts, if the trust is not brought to an end within two years of the death.

-If you would like to discuss setting up a will trust or have any other questions about trusts and estate planning, please get in touch with our team.
+If you would like to discuss setting up a Will Trust or have any other questions about trusts and estate planning, please get in touch with our team.
 We are here to help.

 Need some more information?
 Make an enquiry below.